Saving local rare and endangered wetland plants

-Local people are helping us to save Oxfordshire's historic wetland and freshwater habitats by growing rare wetland plants at home and in community centres.
+Local people are helping us to save historic wetland and freshwater habitats by growing rare wetland plants at home, at school and in community centres.

 The GroWet plants are happy in small spaces, even on windowsills.
 And, when they’re strong enough, they’ll be going back into the wild to help us restore and regenerate Oxfordshire’s incredible wetlands and freshwater habitats.